-Access to the catchment is limited to monthly guided walking tours running from October 2012 until June 2013 (there are no tours in April during the deer "roar").
-All groups are guided by Greater Wellington park rangers and approved Interpreters, and must adhere to a number of special conditions as stated by the Council approved Access Plan 2000.
+Access to the catchment is limited to monthly guided walking tours running from November 2013 until June 2014.
+All groups are guided by Greater Wellington Regional Council Park Rangers and approved Interpreters, and must adhere to a number of special conditions as stated by the Council approved Access Plan 2000.
 Walking tours are limited to 50 people per tour.

 The tours start at 9.00am on the designated days and run for around five hours over easy terrain.
 Participants must be moderately fit to participate and be prepared for the bush environment.
 Further details are available in our information leaflet.

 Sunday 26 January 2014

 Sunday 18 May 2014